 Whenever we share your personal information, we will do so in line with our obligations to keep your information safe and secure.

 Where your information is processed

-The majority of your information is processed in the UK and European Economic Area (EEA).
+The majority of your information is processed in the UK or European Economic Area (EEA).

-Where your information is being processed outside of the EEA, we take additional steps to ensure that your information is protected to at least an equivalent level as would be applied by UK / EEA data privacy laws e.g. we will put in place legal agreements with our third party suppliers and do regular checks to ensure they meet these obligations.
+Where your information is being processed outside of the UK or the EEA, we take additional steps to ensure that your information is protected to at least an equivalent level as would be applied by UK or EEA Data Protection Laws e.g. we will put in place legal agreements with third parties and abrdn affiliates with ongoing oversight to ensure they meet these obligations.